 When to conduct client due diligence (CDD)

-Currently, CDD must be applied ‘at appropriate times to existing customers on a risk-based approach’ and when the firm becomes aware that the circumstances of the customer relevant to its risk assessment have changed.
-The MLR 2019 require firms to conduct CDD when:
+According to the MLR 2017, CDD must be applied "at appropriate times to exisiting customers on a risk based approach" and when the firm becomes aware that the circumstances of the customer relevant to its risk assessment have changed.
+In addition, the MLR 2019 require firms to conduct CDD when:

-- they have any legal duty in the course of the calendar year to contact existing clients for the purpose of reviewing any information which is relevant to the firm’s risk assessment, and relates to the customer’s beneficial ownership; and
+- they have legal duty in the course of the calendar year to contact existing clients for the purpose of reviewing any information which is relevant to the firm's risk assessment, and related to the customer's beneficial ownership; and

 - the firm has to contact an existing client in order to fulfil any duty under the International Tax Compliance Regulations 2014.